 The Good Shepherd: A Novel (Paperback)

-Starring Tom Hanks, this book about a WWII ship being pursued by German u-boats, was scheduled to be a film called "Greyhound" coming out in March 2019, now scheduled for May 2020, and now released in July 2020 as an exclusive Apple TV+ stream.
+Starring Tom Hanks, this book about a WWII ship being pursued by German u-boats, was scheduled to be a film called "Greyhound" coming out in March 2019, then re-scheduled for May 2020, and now released in July 2020 as an exclusive Apple TV+ stream.
 For less than the cost of a ticket, some refreshments and hand sanitizer, you can still read the book without a paid subscription.— From Book to Film (or TV or Streaming Service)

 The mission of Commander George Krause of the United States Navy is to protect a convoy of thirty-seven merchant ships making their way across the icy North Atlantic from America to England.
 There, they will deliver desperately needed supplies, but only if they can make it through the wolfpack of German submarines that awaits and outnumbers them in the perilous seas.
 For forty eight hours, Krause will play a desperate cat and mouse game against the submarines, combating exhaustion, hunger, and thirst to protect fifty million dollars' worth of cargo and the lives of three thousand men.
 Acclaimed as one of the best novels of the year upon publication in 1955, The Good Shepherd is a riveting classic of WWII and naval warfare from one of the 20th century's masters of sea stories.